ChickenPox-Mucura/scripts/README.md

 # scripts

-Shell scripting exercises and utilities for dwm
+Shell scripting exercises and utilities for ratpoison/dunst